The Importance of Data Recovery Despite RAID and Backups

 RAID arrays, if used per se, will only provide partial resistance to hardware failures.
 While one or more hard drive failures may be tolerated, a failed RAID controller will render the whole system unusable.

 As is the case with true fault-tolerant systems, a RAID array will only deliver limited protection against a physical failure of one or more hard drives comprising the array.
 Even the best RAID will not protect against a file being accidentally deleted, or a virus wiping the Documents folder clear, or an application failure rendering the file system corrupted and the entire volume inaccessible.
-A recommendation to become familiar with a good data recovery tool (such as Hetman Partition Recovery) stands even truer in the case of redundant RAID arrays.
+A recommendation to become familiar with a good data recovery tool (such as Hetman RAUD Recovery) stands even truer in the case of redundant RAID arrays.

+Method 3.
 Backup Plans

 A concise backup plan will definitely lower the pressure of keeping your data safe.
 Implementing and meticulously following a backup policy allows restoring information even in a case of logical corruption.
 However, using a data recovery tool to undelete a file just erased from the Recycle Bin is plain simpler, faster and far easier than obtaining the same file from a backup.
 If you have a working backup policy in your organization, a simpler, easier undelete tool may come handy – such as Hetman Uneraser.